arshiars/EunoiaCapital/content/pages/index.md

         subtitle: All in for error-correction.
         text: >
-          We recognize that mistakes are inevitable, and we focus on diversifying our portfolio to minimize unsystematic risk with a focus on long-term survival.
+          We recognize that mistakes are inevitable, and we focus on diversifying our portfolio to minimize unsystematic risk focusing on long-term survival.
         image:
-          url: /images/undo.png
+          url: /images/EunoiaCapital-mix.png
           altText: Featured icon three
           elementId: ''
           type: ImageBlock